Positive energy (China): Use in policy

 The term was popularized in 2012 by General Secretary Xi Jinping at the 18th National Congress of the Chinese Communist Party where he used the phrase to call on officials to enhance the country's soft power and promote better relations with the United States.
 In 2013, Lu Wei, then director of the State Internet Information Office, made a high-profile demand that Internet companies spread positive energy on the Internet.
 Lu Wei addressed more than two million propaganda workers in China, explaining how to positively guide public opinion to meet the leader's expectations in order to spread positive energy on the Internet; the relevant hot topics listed in the examples included economic trends, price control, reform, employment, housing, social security and income distribution.

-In August 2013, Lu Wei hosted the "Internet Celebrity Social Responsibility Forum" and released "Seven Bottom Lines", saying: "Everyone agrees that internet celebrities should assume more social responsibility and spread positive energy."
+In August 2013, Lu Wei hosted the "Internet Celebrity Social Responsibility Forum" and released the Seven Bottom Lines, saying: "Everyone agrees that internet celebrities should assume more social responsibility and spread positive energy."
 In November 2013, Xi Jinping, during his inspection tour in Shandong, demanded that Party committees at all levels must unify their thinking and actions with the central government's decisions and plans, and gather powerful positive energy to comprehensively promote reform and opening up.
 For a time, "positive energy" swept across Chinese society.
 From political propaganda to school education, from commercial advertisements to casual family chats, "positive energy" was everywhere.

 On August 10, 2013, the "Internet Celebrity Social Responsibility Forum" hosted by Lu Wei, in Beijing invited Pan Shiyi, Charles Xue and other internet celebrities to participate.
 It was broadcast as a China Central Television program on August 18.
 The People's Daily published a press release on the forum.
 News websites and traditional media were required to publish the press release entitled "Internet Celebrities Consensus on Upholding the Seven Bottom Lines" in a prominent position.
 The press release mentioned the word "positive energy":